Lufthansa Italia

-Lufthansa Italia S.p.A. was an Italian airline and a wholly owned subsidiary of the German Lufthansa Group headquartered in Milan and based at Milan–Malpensa Airport.
+Lufthansa Italia S.p.A. was an Italian airline, wholly owned subsidiary of the German Lufthansa Group, headquartered in Milan and based at Milan–Malpensa Airport.
 Operations started on 2 February 2009 and ceased on 29 October 2011.

 History

 Foundation

-On 28 April 2008 Lufthansa announced plans to commence intra-European flights out of Milan–Malpensa Airport using six Embraer 195 aircraft from its subsidiary Air Dolomiti.

-On 26 November 2008 the new brand Lufthansa Italia was formed instead of the originally planned Air Dolomiti operations.
-Operations started on 2 February 2009 using the larger Airbus A319-100.
-The new subsidiary was established to allow Lufthansa to better tap into the lucrative North Italian market that was all but abandoned by Alitalia during a series of cutbacks.
+On 28 April 2008 Lufthansa announced plans to launch intra-European flights out of Milan–Malpensa Airport using six Embraer 195 aircraft made available by its subsidiary Air Dolomiti.
+Instead of the originally planned Air Dolomiti operations the new brand Lufthansa Italia was announced on 26 November 2008.
+The subsidiary was established to allow Lufthansa to better tap into the lucrative North Italian market that was all but abandoned by Alitalia during a series of cutbacks.
+Operations started on 2 February 2009 to exclusively international destinations using Airbus A319-100.
 The airline's on board cuisine was aimed towards the Italian market, with Italian foods and drinks.
-For example, in business class, Italian espresso was served.
+For example, in business class, Italian espresso coffee was served.
+On March 4th, the opening of the first three domestic routes to Rome, Naples and Bari was announced.

+Mixed results

+On February 16, 2010, the airline discontinued the route to Rome-Fiumicino due to passenger numbers not meeting expectations.
+To compensate for the closure of the routes to Brussels and Rome, three new destinations became operational on March 28, while three seasonal routes were inaugurated the following summer.
+On July 21, Lufthansa Italia announced two new destinations: Catania and Prague, which would be opened coinciding with the 2010/2011 winter season.
+However, on September 3, Catania was removed, and Bucharest became a seasonal destination.
+Instead, the route to Naples (initially scheduled twice daily) was increased to three daily frequencies.

 Shutdown

-On 23 July 2011, Lufthansa reported in a press release that it would stop all Lufthansa Italia operations by 29 October 2011 as it had been proven too difficult to operate the Italian-based operations economically.
-As a replacement, the Lufthansa Group increased their flights from Italian destinations to their German hubs in Frankfurt and Munich instead.
-The last scheduled flight of Lufthansa Italia was LH3627 on 29 October 2011, which landed at 16:35, coming from Palermo to Milan-Malpensa, which was flown on the Airbus A319-100 with the registration D-AKNJ.
-The former Lufthansa Italia aircraft have been transferred back to other Lufthansa Group airlines.
+On 23 July 2011, German Lufthansa issued a press release announcing that it would stop all Lufthansa Italia operations by 29 October 2011 as it had been proven too difficult to run the Italian-based operations economically.
+As a replacement, the Lufthansa Group increased their flights from Italian destinations to their German hubs of Frankfurt and Munich instead.
+The last scheduled flight of Lufthansa Italia, from Palermo to Milan-Malpensa, occurred on 29 October 2011.
+The former Lufthansa Italia aircraft were transferred to other Lufthansa Group airlines.

 Destinations

-The following cities were served by Lufthansa Italia prior to its shutdown on 29 October 2011:
+The following cities were served by Lufthansa Italia prior to its shutdown: